hummingbot/hummingbot/documentation/docs/bounties/tutorial/install.md

 # Install Hummingbot

 See below for installation guides for each supported platform.
 Note that we highlight the Docker-based installation path since it's easier for new users.

 Advanced users who wish to install Hummingbot from source can find instructions in our main [Installation](/installation) section.

 ## Cloud platforms

 Because an active, stable network connection is ideal, we recommend that you run Hummingbot on a cloud provider if possible.
-In addition, running Hummingbot in the cloud may increases performance if you select servers in the same region as the exchanges on which you trade.
+In addition, running Hummingbot in the cloud may increase performance if you select servers in the same region as the exchanges on which you trade.

 !!!
 Tip
     Don't know which cloud platform to use?
 Read out [blog post](https://www.hummingbot.io/blog/2019-06-cloud-providers/) that compares and contrasts the different providers.